-The cartridge can be made of any material as long as the requirements of this Standard are met.
-For example, the hub and the case could be made of 10% glass-filled polycarbonate.
+The cartridge can be made of any material as long as the requirements of this ECMA Standard are met.
+For example, the hub and the case could be made of 10 % glass-filled polycarbonate.
 A typical wall thickness is 1,5 mm.

-The tape leader shall be made of a non-translucent material (see 7.20), for instance pigmented polyethylene terephthalate.
+The tape leader shall be made of a non-translucent material), for instance pigmented polyethylene terephthalate.